 The chicken stock is the most important ingredient and I only use a tablespoon of tomato paste.
 You can also use fresh roasted tomatoes, but tomato paste is intensely flavored.
 A small dab of tomato paste adds a hit of tomato flavor to the soup without the excess liquid that comes when fresh tomatoes are used.

-I save time by buying the pre-cooked rotisserie chicken from the grocery store and pull the meat into two cups of shredded chicken.
+I save time by buying the pre-cooked rotisserie chicken from the grocery store and pulling the meat into two cups of shredded chicken.
 You can also use chicken breast, but I find the shredded chicken soaks up all the flavors of the soup better.

 An authentic (and easy) Chicken Tortilla Soup recipe made with fresh ingredients, like onion and cilantro, and topped with crispy fried tortilla strips.